Dairy Products for Lactose Intolerance

 There are several types of cheeses that those with lactose intolerance are able to enjoy in moderation.
 Natural cheeses such as Cheddar, Colby, Monterey Jack, Mozzarella and Swiss contain minimal amounts of lactose.
 Shred them onto veggies, pastas and salads.

 In 1.5 oz. of any of these cheeses, there's less than 1 gram of lactose.
-Compare that to an 8 oz. glass of regular cow's milk, which contains 12 grams.
+Compare that to an 8 oz. glass of milk, which contains 12 grams.

 Butter for Lactose Intolerance